Retro-Chicken/dungeoncrawler/README.md

 ```
 $ export LD_LIBRARY_PATH="sfml/lib-linux" && builds/linux-build
 ```
-*Note: For linux systems the SFML's dependencies must first be installed.
+*Note: For linux systems SFML's dependencies must first be installed.
 The easiest way to do this is to install SFML from the package manager to auto-install dependencies.
-On Ubuntu this is `sudo apt-get install libsfml-dev`.*
+On Ubuntu this is* `sudo apt-get install libsfml-dev`*.*

 ### Windows ###
 For windows system you will need to install `MinGW` and make sure you have `g++` and `mingw32-make` installed.
 Upon doing this you can build and run the program by executing in cmd